 3D Printing Metal Services via DMLS

-Axis Prototypes employs state-of-the-art 3D printers to deliver rapid DMLS prototyping services.
+Axis Prototypes uses the latest 3D metal printing technology to deliver rapid DMLS prototyping services

 DMLS Materials In House

 Post Processing Options

 • CNC Finishing